 Cleaning performance was mostly good, although I did find myself reaching for the Turbo option frequently to really pick up the mess, and some spills took a few swipes or more to clean up everything.
 It’s also frustrating that to get the most out of the floor head you have to manually swap out the soft strip for the wiper blades.

-Given that battery life drops with the motorised tool head, if you’re looking for a cordless vacuum cleaner to tackle an average-sized house then you’re better off looking at longer-lasting competition, such as the Dyson V11.
+Given that battery life drops with the motorised tool head, if you’re looking for a cordless vacuum cleaner to tackle an average-sized house then you’re better off looking at longer-lasting competition, such as the Dyson V11 or other choices on my list of the best cordless vacuum cleaners.
 For those who have a small property, or folk looking for a lightweight vacuum cleaner as a backup, the Hoover H-Free 500 is a well-priced option.